RAID Recovery™

 • RAID 6: Similar to RAID 5 but with an additional parity block, making the process more complex.
 The resizing steps are similar, but extra care must be taken to manage the two parity blocks.

 • RAID 10: A combination of RAID 1 (mirroring) and RAID 0 (striping).
 Resizing involves adjusting the stripe size while maintaining the mirrored configuration.
 This process may require rebuilding the array after resizing.
+Learn on what RAID 10 is in details.

 In all cases, follow these general steps: